 - Caffeine, nicotine, alcohol, spicy food, liquids or large meals too close to bedtime.

-- Not enough exercise or exercise too close to bedtime.
+- Not enough exercise or exercising too close to bedtime.

 - Watching or reading something highly activating before bed.